Riding Loudoun County’s Historic Gravel Roads

 Text: Martin Fernandez.
 Photos: Martin Fernandez, Bruce Buckley

-Hundreds of riders took on the challenge to cycle 40, 60 or 80 miles along the historic gravel roads of Loudoun County, VA, in support of America’s Routes, an organization working to preserve this unique and precious resource.
+Hundreds of riders took on the challenge of cycling 40, 60, or 80 miles along the historic gravel roads of Loudoun County, coming together in support of America’s Routes—an organization dedicated to preserving this unique and increasingly rare rural resource.

 …the experience of riding Loudoun County gravel had to be shared…

-Little has changed in the area since I first documented those rides.
-In fact, little has changed, as far as the networks of roads are concerned, since the area was first settled and agriculturally developed in the 1700s.
+Remarkably little has changed along these roads since I first documented them.
+In fact, the network itself has remained largely intact since the region was first settled and agriculturally developed in the early 1700s.

 • Waiting for our turn